fangyuan99/cookie-share/README.md

 ## Overview

 Cookie-share is a Chrome/Edge/Firefox extension (also available as a Tampermonkey script) that allows users to send and receive cookies between different devices or browsers.
 It can be used for **multiple account switching, video membership sharing, community subscription sharing**, and other scenarios.
-The backend uses self-hosted Cloudflare Worker to ensure data security.
+The backend uses self-hosted Cloudflare Worker or Node.js server to ensure data security.

 ![image](./images/cs1.png)